 A co-ownership mortgage is a government scheme which is primarily focused on helping people to get onto the property ladder, whereby the `homeowner` part owns and part rents the property.
 This enables people to have lower mortgage repayments to make each month and over time allows you the option to buy off the `rented` part of the property if desired.

-With c ownership, also known as part buy/part rent mortgage, you will own between a quarter and three-quarters of the property, that you can increase/completely buy out at a later date.
+With co-ownership, also known as part buy/part rent mortgage, you will own between a quarter and three-quarters of the property, which you can increase/completely buy out at a later date.

 A shared ownership mortgage is only applicable to some properties, with many new build options or re-sold properties from a housing association.
 The mortgage can cover anything from 25% up to 75%, all down to what you can afford.